exercism/docs/season-of-docs-proposal.md

 2. Flesh out the structure with stubs for relevant docs, and crowd-source feedback on the best information to go into docs.
 3. Create missing documentation and reorganise existing docs as required.
 4. Welcome and incorporate feedback from our team of maintainers, and the wider community.
-5. Help develop guidance to empower language tracks to create their own per-langauge documentation.
+5. Help develop guidance to empower language tracks to create their own per-language documentation.

 Work that is out-of-scope for this project:
 - Working on natural-language translations
 - Work on educational content for Exercism itself
-- Work on indiviudal language-track's docs (other than working on an examplar language for point 5)
+- Work on individual language-track's docs (other than working on an examplar language for point 5)

 ## Measuring your project’s success